 Wallen released an apology following the video's release.

 "I'm embarrassed and sorry," Wallen said in a statement.
 "I used an unacceptable and inappropriate racial slur that I wish I could take back.
 There are no excuses to use this type of language, ever.
 I want to sincerely apologize for using the word.
 I promise to do better."

-The video was posted on TMZ Tuesday night (Feb.
-2).
-TMZ reports that one of Wallen's neighbors began recording Wallen and a group of friends after they arrived at Wallen's Nashville home around midnight.
+The video was posted to TMZ on Feb.
+2. TMZ reports that one of Wallen's neighbors began recording Wallen and a group of friends after they arrived at Wallen's Nashville home around midnight.
 Another neighbor's doorbell camera captured the scene before Wallen used the racial slur.

-Variety reports that Wallen's music has been removed from Cumulus Media, the second biggest radio chain in the U.S. as of midnight CT on Feb.
-3. A message was sent out to program directors of its 400-plus stations.
+Wallen's music was quickly removed from Cumulus Media, the second biggest radio chain in the U.S. A message was sent out to program directors of its 400-plus stations.

 "Team, unfortunately country music star Morgan Wallen was captured on video Sunday evening using a racial slur," the message read.
 "Effective immediately we request that all of Morgan Wallen's music be removed from our playlists without exception.
 More to follow."

-iHeartMedia, the largest radio chain in the nation, has also pulled Wallen's music from its airwaves.
+iHeartMedia, the largest radio chain in the nation, also pulled Wallen's music from its airwaves.

 "After learning of Morgan Wallen's racial slur late last night, we are in the process of removing his appearance from all our platforms," CMT said in a statement.
 "We do not tolerate or condone words and actions that are in direct opposition to our core values that celebrate diversity, equity and inclusion."